Sensing-Dev/doc/docs/external/OpenCV/update-opencv.md

 1.1 Remove the directory `/opt/sensing-dev/`

 1.2.
-Install Sensing-Dev again with the instructino of [Linux Setup Guide](../../startup-guide/linux).
+Install Sensing-Dev again with the instruction of [Linux Setup Guide](../../startup-guide/linux).
 Note that you should specify the version of SDK with `--version` option, and you should **NOT** add `---install-opencv` option.

 ## 2 Re-install OpenCV